SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 cat 10\|potion 30\|orc 10\|chest 10\|snake 25\|chest 110\|chest 100\|potion 1000\|DRAGON 1000
 [/input]
 [output]
-You slayed cat.
+You defeated a cat.
 You healed for 10 hp.
 Current health: 100 hp.
-You slayed orc.
+You defeated a orc.
 You found 10 bitcoins.
-You slayed snake.
+You defeated a snake.
 You found 110 bitcoins.
 You found 100 bitcoins.
 You healed for 35 hp.
 Current health: 100 hp.
 You died!
 Killed by DRAGON.
-Best room: 9
+Highest level reached: 9
 [/output]
 [/test]
 [/tests]